YuanFangFF/SemanticUrban/README.md

 ## License

 The SemanticUrban dataset is released for **academic and non-commercial research use only**.
 Please contact the authors for any other use.
-(Update this section if you adopt a specific license, e.g., CC BY-NC 4.0.)